MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake-data-powerbi.md

 This section describes the prerequisites necessary to consume Common Data Service data with Power BI by using the Export to Data Lake service.
 -  **Power BI Desktop**.
 [Get it now](https://powerbi.microsoft.com/downloads/)

 -  **Export to data lake:** This guide assumes that you have already exported data from Common Data Service by using the [Export to Data Lake service](export-to-data-lake.md).
-In this example, account entity data is exported to the data lake and will generate a report by using the account entity fields.
+In this example, account table data is exported to the data lake and will generate a report by using the account table fields.

 ## Connect the Data Lake Storage Gen2 storage to Power BI Desktop